 Further, strategic planning sessions are periodically held with the Board of Directors and senior executives.
 These sessions provide intensive additional detailed operational, market and business activity information to the Directors.
 A specific focus of these sessions is to provide a briefing on strategic issues affecting the Company, including a review of the competitive environment, industry trends, and the Company's performance relative to its peers, and to provide a forum for a review of the Company's perceived strengths, weaknesses, opportunities and threats.
-Although suspended during the pandemic travel restrictions, these strategic planning sessions resumed in the first quarter Board meeting of 2022.

-These "working dinner" sessions provide intensive additional detailed operational, market and business activity information to the Directors.
+These sessions, often in the context of a "working dinner", provide intensive additional detailed operational, market and business activity information to the Directors.
 They also serve as a means to acquaint the Directors with key management personnel.

-A specific focus of these sessions is to provide a briefing on strategic issues affecting the Company, including a review of the competitive environment, industry trends, and the Company's performance relative to its peers, and to provide a forum for a review of the Company's perceived strengths, weaknesses, opportunities and threats.
+A specific focus of these sessions often is to provide a briefing on strategic issues affecting the Company, including a review of the competitive environment, industry trends, and the Company's performance relative to its peers, and to provide a forum for a review of the Company's perceived strengths, weaknesses, opportunities and threats.

 Certain Directors attend continuing education presentations through professional associations, industry associations, accounting firms and law firms.
-During 2022, the following such continuing education events were attended by the Directors listed:
+During 2023, the following such continuing education events were attended by the Directors listed:

-Date Topic Presenter / Host Attendees May 5, 2022 General Session ICD National Director Conference Darlene Haslam June 16, 2022 Audit Committee Effectiveness Institute of Corporate Directors Darlene Haslam September 8, 2022 Preparing for Proxy Season: Start Now Hunton Andrews Kurth Cary Moomjian September 30, 2022 General Session IADC Contracts Committee Meeting Cary Moomjian October 27, 2022 Inclusion & Diversity PWC Gary Casswell November 7-10, 2022 Indigenous Relations Training University of Calgary Darlene Haslam December 15, 2022 General Session IADC Contracts Committee Meeting Cary Moomjian
+Date Topic Presenter / Host Attendees March 30, 2023 General Session IADC Contracts Committee Meeting Cary Moomjian April 18, 2023 Compensation Analysis Hunton Andrews Kurth LLP Cary Moomjian May 9, 2023 Audit Committee Effectiveness Institute of Corporate Directors Darlene Haslam July 27, 2023 General Session IADC Contracts Committee Meeting Cary Moomjian August 10, 2023 Framework of ISS Hunton Andrews Kurth LLP Cary Moomjian September 14, 2023 Preparing for Proxy Season: Start Now Hunton Andrews Kurth LLP Cary Moomjian September 14, 2023 General Session IADC Contracts Committee Meeting Cary Moomjian October 12, 2023 Artificial Intelligence IADC Contracts Committee Meeting Cary Moomjian

-Furthermore, Management provides quarterly reports to the HSE Committee regarding current issues, trends, regulatory requirements, risk areas and compliance programs.
-Mr. Moomjian also participated in legal continuing education activities sanctioned by the Texas State Bar and acquired information on industry compliance, governance and contracting issues as a member of the Ethics & Compliance and Contracts Committees of the International Association of Drilling Contractors.
+In addition to the above table, Mr. Geddes received his ICD-D designation from the Institute of Corporate Directors.
+Mr. Moomjian participated in legal continuing education activities sanctioned by the Texas State Bar and acquired information on industry contracting issues as a member of the International Association of Drilling Contractors.